-Autumn reveals Park City at perhaps its most beautiful.
-Aspens transform the mountainsides into gold, summer crowds have departed, and the air carries the clarity that precedes winter.
-The season offers outdoor recreation in comfortable conditions alongside cultural events that mark the transition between summer and ski season.
+The Fall season offers outdoor recreation in comfortable conditions as cultural events mark the transition between the summer and ski season.

-Trail Season Peak
+The Peak of Trail Season

 What to look for: Morning hikes offer the most dramatic lighting on golden aspen groves.